Rawldyh/Predicting-Breast-Cancer-Diagnosis/README.md

 **Deployment workflow:**
 1. The best model was saved as `best_logistic_model.pkl`.
 2. A `Deployment.py` script was created to load the model and build an interactive web interface.
-3. The app can be run locally using Streamlit.
+3. The app can be run locally using Streamlit or on your browser using the link.

 **To run the app locally (on your computer):**
 ```bash